starkware-libs/starknet-staking/docs/spec.md

 #### errors <!-- omit from toc -->
 1. [POOL\_MEMBER\_DOES\_NOT\_EXIST](#pool_member_does_not_exist)
 #### pre-condition <!-- omit from toc -->
-1. Pool member exist in the contract.
+1. Pool member exists in the contract.
 #### access control <!-- omit from toc -->
 Only pool member can execute.
 #### logic <!-- omit from toc -->